-HUM 2310H - Honors Mythology in Art, Philosophy and Religion (3)
+HUM 2310H - Honors Mythology and the Humanities (3)

 An intensive study, specifically for honor students, into the identification, underlying meaning and dynamic relation of mythological symbols in art, philosophy and religion.
 Admission to the Honors Institute, a 3.3 or higher GPA, or permission of instructor is required.